 Khajuraho’s temples are dedicated to Hinduism and Jainism.
 The Hindu temples are dedicated to Lord Shiva and Lord Vishnu.
 These temples have intricate details, fine workmanship, and symbolism.

-After the fall of Chandela dynasty, these temples lost their galore.
+After the fall of the Chandela dynasty, these temples lost their galore.
 Over the centuries forests overgrew Khajuraho temples and they remained hidden for the next 500 years.
 In the 1830s a British surveyor found these temples and reintroduced them to the world.
 Now only 25 temples have survived.

 Fortunately, Khajuraho survived the Muslim invaders who attacked India from the 12th century onwards because temples were built in remote areas away from the cities.
 People living in Khajuraho shifted to other cities and over the years palm trees and vegetation overgrown the temples.
-This isolation of Khajuraho protected the temples from continuous attacks of Muslims rulers.
+This isolation of Khajuraho protected the temples from the continuous attacks of Muslims rulers.

 Why temples have erotic sculptures on their walls?

 This is one of the most asked questions about the sculptures on Khajuraho’s temples.
 Here I would like to clarify two things that these erotic sculptures are only on the outer walls of temples.
 Secondly, as I mentioned, in the beginning, these sculptures are only 10% of the total statues on Khajuraho temples.
 It can be overwhelming or annoying for some people to see different sexual positions on temples walls.
-There seems to some myths, reasons, and stories behind these sculptures on temples walls.
+There seem to some myths, reasons, and stories behind these sculptures on temples walls.